oddbird/oddleventy/content/blog/2021/containerqueries.md

 It's still very early in the proposal process, so a lot regarding how container queries work could change.

-There might be a way to contain only the block axis.
-Queries could also be made against properties like `aspect-ratio` or `orientation.`
+- There might be a way to contain only the block axis.
+- Queries could also be made against properties like `aspect-ratio`, `orientation,` or even [custom properties and layout states](https://github.com/w3c/csswg-drafts/issues/5989).
+- We already have viewport-relative units like `vh` and `vw`.
+Container-relative units could be on the horizon as well.

 Bookmark Miriam's scratch site for updates: [Miriam's CSS Sandbox](https://css.oddbird.net/rwd/query/).